chaitanyakala02/nttdata-finalProject/README.md

 <h2> Steps to run this application on your local machine </h2>

-1. For the this repo and setup your origin.
+1. Fork this repo and setup your origin.

 2. Clone the origin repo onto your local.